mchang-13/uwb-beacon/README.md

 Now that you have your network set up, we can test to check the location of the tag to the anchors. in the same terminal, type 'les' and press enter.
 This will show the different anchors and their position inside brackets. this is the anchor position in x,y,z. the number after is the range between the tag and the anchor. at the end of the output, the estimate shows the estimated position of the tag in x,y,z, quality factor--quality factor is the measurement of confidence in the accuracy of the estimate based on the ranges received.

+# Future Work

+We want to improve our project by implementing the remote control via our Intel board and have the drone fly autonomously.

 # References